 Going for Diverse Food Options

 It’s not news that millennials and Gen-Z consumers have sent food corporations on the run to stay relevant.
-With their increasing demands for vegan options and plant-based protein alternatives, woke consumers have contributed to exponential growth in both areas.
+With their increasing demands for vegan and plant-based protein alternatives, woke consumers have contributed to exponential growth in both areas.

 That denotes a significant rise in demand, almost 77 times its original in-store demand before the pandemic.
 Similarly, notable restaurants like Taco Bell and McDonald’s are taking steps towards producing diverse food options for consumers.